The Wanting Seed: Plot

 The novel begins by introducing the two protagonists: Tristram Foxe, a history teacher, and his wife, Beatrice-Joanna, a homemaker.
 They have recently suffered through their young son's death.

 Throughout the first portion of the novel, overpopulation is depicted through the limitation and reuse of materials, and extremely cramped living conditions.

 There is also active discrimination against heterosexuals, homosexuality being encouraged as a measure against overpopulation.
 Self-sterilization is also encouraged.

 One of the major conflicts of the novel is between Tristram and his brother, Derek.
 Very much alike at first, Derek chose a different path from Tristram and pretends to be homosexual while in public, to help his career as a government official.
 Derek has an affair with Beatrice-Joanna, and when she forgets to take her State-provided contraceptives she becomes illegally pregnant.
 She has sex with her husband, Tristram, and his brother, Derek, within a 24-hour time span, thus the paternity of her twin boys is uncertain.

 Life changes as the largely homosexual police ('greyboys') become more repressive, and a mysterious blight spreads across the world threatening food supplies.
 Tristram is arrested after getting unintentionally mixed up in a protest and spends the next section of the novel in jail.

 While he is imprisoned, formerly repressed religion begins to bloom, fertility rituals are endorsed, and the structure of society, as well as government, undergoes radical transformation.
 Cannibalism is openly practised in much of England.
 Beatrice-Joanna has run away, and is staying with her sister and brother-in-law in the countryside on their farm, where the blight is affecting even their chickens.
-She stays there until she delivers her twin sons, when members of the Population Police arrives to take her and her children to the city.
+She stays there until she delivers her twin sons, when members of the Population Police arrive to take her and her children to the city.